dissonances/LEPHUCR/README.md

 <a name="readme-top"></a>

-# TODOs

-- [ ] Add a note on the fragmentary writing.
-Little ideas intertwined to create arguments
-- [ ] Set one individual main.tex
-# Scripts
-- Ruby script to move text back to Markdown but keep Latex section separated.
-- Script to generate text from template format in Latex

 <!--
 HOW TO USE:
 This is an example of how you may give instructions on setting up your project locally.